MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/use-elastic-tables.md

 If you're using a partitioning strategy, the primary key and `partitionid` columns must uniquely identify an existing elastic table row.
 The `partitionid` value of an existing row can't be updated and is used only to uniquely identify the row to update.

 This example uses the `KeyForNoSqlEntityWithPKPartitionId` alternate key to uniquely identify the record by using both the primary key and `partitionid` values.
-For more information, go to [Alternate keys](create-elastic-tables.md#alternate-keys).
+[Learn more about alternate keys](create-elastic-tables.md#alternate-keys).

 #### [SDK for .NET](#tab/sdk)